tiardwikrisnanto/sapitify-v2/README.md

 - To view a user's profile or avatar 🧑👧
 - To go to the profile link of the user
 - Logout feature to exit the Sapitify app 🔚
-- Responsive Webiste (PC/Desktop, Tablet, and Smarthphone) 💻📱
+- Responsive Website (PC/Desktop, Tablet, and Smarthphone) 💻📱
+- If you haven't searched for a song, it will show the text "Track Empty"

 ## Powered by